lake-wg/edhoc/draft-ietf-lake-traces.md

 Editor's note: update reference to test vectors below:

-A more extensive test vector suite and related code that was used to generate trace 1 can be found at: https://github.com/lake-wg/edhoc/tree/master/test-vectors-11.
-The test vector for trace 2 can be found at: https://github.com/lake-wg/edhoc/tree/master/test-vectors-11/p256.
+The test vector for trace 2 can be found at: https://github.com/lake-wg/edhoc/tree/master/test-vectors-15/

 # Setup